Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.16.6.
 AWS Directory Service

 Directories stores objects, users, groups, computers, servers, file shares with a structure called a domain / tree.
 Multiple trees can be grouped into a forest.

-Devices can join a directory so laptops, desktops, and servers can all have a centralized management and authentication.
-You can sign into multiple devices with the same username and password.
+Devices can join a directory so laptops, desktops, and servers can all havea centralized management and authentication.
+You can sign into multipledevices with the same username and password.

 One common directory is **Active Directory** by Microsoft and its full name is **Microsoft Active Directory Domain Services** or AD DS.

 - AWS managed implementation.
 - Runs within a VPC as a private service.